drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 representation of phonological features was found [@EvansDavis2015].

-Moreover, in most studies of how speech sounds are represented in the brain, the choice of which “features” to investigate (and which sounds to use in representing them) is often non-standard from the point of view of phonological theory.
+Moreover, in most studies of how speech sounds are represented in the brain, the choice of which features to investigate (and which sounds to use in representing them) is often non-standard from the point of view of phonological theory.
 For example, one recent study [@ArsenaultBuchsbaum2015] grouped the English consonants into five place of articulation “features” (labial, dental,